LucianoXu/NQPV/README.md

 def <identifier> := <expression> end
 ```
 The name of the variable is determined by the *identifier*, and its value is determined by *expression*.
 There are several kinds of expression:
-- proof hint : we will focus on it in the next section.
+- proof hint: we will focus on it in the next section.
-- loaded operator : the verifier loads a numpy ".npy" file as the operator value.
+- loaded operator: the verifier loads a numpy ".npy" file as the operator value.
-- scope : a new sub-scope will be defined.
+- scope: a new sub-scope will be defined.

 **loaded operator**: example code.
-Of course, there should exists the binary file at the specified location.
+Of course, there should exist the binary file at the specified location.
 The location is relative to the ".nqpv" module file.
 ```
 def Hpost := load "Hpost.npy" end
 show Hpost end
 ```
 **Note:** The numpy ndarray for quantum operators here are in a special form.
-For a $n$-qubit operator, the corresponding numpy object should be a $2n$ rank tensor, with distychus indices.
-What's more, the first $n$ indices corresponds to the ket space, and the second $n$ indices corresponds to the bra space.
-The qubit-mapping is like this: high address qubits are at the front.
+For a $n$-qubit operator, the corresponding numpy object should be a $2n$ rank tensor, with distichous indices.
+What's more, the first $n$ indices correspond to the ket space, and the second $n$ indices correspond to the bra space.
+The qubit mapping is like this: high-address qubits are at the front.
 (It may be a little abstract, but you can show several preloaded standard operators to discover the restrain.)

 **scope**: example code already shown in the last subsection.